Whatever direction they go in ‘Licorice Pizza,’ Gary’s pursuit of Alana needs a gallon of gas

 The courtship by a 15-year-old boy of a 20-something woman is the film’s separate controversy — as well as its hook.
 The critical view seemed to be that “this would probably never be a plot point in a major motion picture if the genders were reversed, but in Anderson’s hands the potential romance never feels creepy or exploitative.”
 That’s true — this type of artistic license is undeniably a one-way street.

 Anderson’s film, most of the time, is snappy and funny.
 To fill the considerable space he has given himself, he indulges.
 The worst scene is likely the restroom conversation between Alana and a waitress in which the waitress reveals something cringe-inducing about Gary that the rest of the movie isn’t interested in.
 Alana’s “Jewish nose” casting interview is one interminable moment.
 Sean Penn’s motorcycle stunt — another strangely abrupt flattening of a possible big break for one of the characters — feels like it takes hours to get through (and surely would’ve required that much time for the restaurant patrons to set it up).
 The depiction of Gary being taken to the police station like a Guantanamo figure is bizarre and, like most scenes in this movie, is intended to show either Alana or Gary standing up for the other in a difficult time.
 It doesn’t make the LAPD look good, for sure, but given the utter lack of police in the rest of the film, including when cars are going the wrong way, windows are being smashed and riots are brewing at gas stations, it’s a strange check-the-box.
-There must’ve been a smoother way to show Gary in a legal scrape rather than a head-scratching arrest that only leaves the audience wondering if they’ve missed something.
+There must’ve been a smoother way to show Gary in a legal scrape or the LAPD behaving badly rather than a head-scratching arrest that only leaves the audience wondering if they’ve missed something.

 An exchange of phone calls between the two households’ living rooms is one of the movie’s weaker developments.
 Yes, this is a very important and very common hazard of dating or attempted dating — making a phone call and being unable or unwilling to speak.
 (That offense is even committed by the genius in “Good Will Hunting.”)
 Anderson adds a callback to an initially promising scene that becomes tedious.